How Traffickers Prey on America’s Youth: Jaco Booyens

 So they have to consume more, like pornography.

-Now, on the trafficker side, if it's a father, that's familial, or a coach or someone access to the child.
+Now, on the trafficker side, if it's a father, that's familial.

 So that would be unorganized.

-It's an individual that, at a whim, is exploiting someone else.
+It's an individual that at a whim is exploiting someone else.

-Then you have reasonably organized structures where an individual like that may become more of what people in the 50s and 60s saw in like a movie The Hustle and Flow that Terrence Howard was in.
+Then you have reasonably organized structures where an individual like that may become more of what people in the 50s and 60s saw in like a movie, The Hustle and Flow, that Terrence Howard was in.

 This guy who runs four, five, six girls.

-The conventional pimp trafficker, two bottom girls that are handlers, right?
+The conventional pimp, trafficker, two bottom girls that are handlers, right?

 And then a stable of women, right?

-What is the American picture?
+What is the imagination?

 And there's treaties.